alvaro-cuesta/rustopals/README.md

     cargo test set1::challenge2
     ```

-    Or run the documentation tests:
+    And run the documentation examples as tests:

     ```sh
     cargo test --doc